 - Assess your property damage.
-Once all injuries have been dealt with and when the smoke has cleared, you should assess how much destruction has occurred on your property.
+Once you deal with all the injuries and when the smoke has cleared, you should assess how much destruction has occurred on your property.

-To summarize everything that has been stated so far, always be careful when hosting or attending a barbecue.
+To summarize everything, always be careful when hosting or attending a barbecue.
 Make sure that all equipment is safe.
 And do not hesitate to call 911 when things go awry.

 Barbecue Fun Facts

 - Barbecues originated from events called pig-pickings.
-These were feasts that were common in the Southern United States before the Civil War.
-During these feasts, whole pigs were cooked and eaten by the crowd.
+These are feasts that are common in the Southern United States before the Civil War.
+During these feasts, whole pigs are cooked and the crowd eats them.

 - In Australia, barbecues are often referred to as a “barbie.”
 The famous saying, “I’ll slip an extra shrimp in the barbie for you.” which has appeared on Australian tourism advertisements is often used as a callback to Australia.

 - What most North Americans partake in today isn’t barbecuing.
 Barbecuing is cooking at temperatures near the boiling point of water which is 100°C or 212°F for a long time to make the meat tender while simultaneously preserving its natural juices.
 The method being used in modern “barbecues” is broiling, where food is being cooked somewhere between 475-700° F or 246-371° C.

 - According to the Barbecue Industry Association, 50% of all marshmallows in the U.S. have been toasted over a grill.